Home Maintenance

 They should lay down tarps to help collect debris.
 Plus, they should use magnets, metal detectors or other equipment to find nails, but the only way to find shingle scraps is by visual inspection.
 So, you need to prepare your yard to deal with falling debris.
 Here’s what you’ll need to do:

-• Clear toys and patio furniture: Roofing professionals will need to walk all of the way around your home to access the roof from different sides.
+• Clear toys and patio furniture: Roofing professionals will need to walk all around your home to access the roof from different sides.
 You don’t want them tripping on children’s toys or wasting time moving your furniture.
-Ensure there is a 15-foot clearance all of the way around your house.
-Falling shingles and debris might damage your outdoor toys and furniture.
-It’s best to put what you can move into storage in the shed or garage, and cover it with a tarp.
+Ensure there is a 15-foot clearance all the way around your house.
+Falling shingles and debris and dust from the roof replacement might damage your outdoor toys and furniture.
+It’s best to put what you can move into storage in the shed or garage and cover it with a tarp.
 If you have a gazebo that you can’t move, take down or tie up its curtains.

-• Clear the garden: Take a peek into the garden and move what you can.
+• Clear the garden: Take a peek at your garden and move what you can.
 This might include solar-powered lights, statues, mosaic stepping stones, potted plants, water fountains, wind chimes, bird houses, and bird feeders.
 A dropped shingle could damage all of these delicate items.
 Plus, you don’t want the local birds trying shingle granules for lunch!

 • Mark sprinklers: If you have a sprinkler system that you can’t remove, then you should mark each sprinkler head so that the roofers will not trip over it.
 You should mark essentially anything embedded in the ground that roofers could trip over.